Skip to content

 Should you wish to deal with most of the administration of the Estate yourself and just wish us to deal with obtaining the Grant of Probate/Letters of Administration for you, we would be very happy to do this as well.

-Our costs for doing this will usually be approximately £510.00 plus V.A.T. if there is no Inheritance Tax payable.
+Our costs for doing this will usually be approximately £510.00 plus V.A.T. if a full HMRC Inheritance Tax Account does not need to be submitted.

 If we are also required to prepare an HMRC Inheritance Tax Account and liaise with HMRC over payment of the tax due, costs will be in the region of £860.00 - £1,210.00 plus V.A.T.